-You can start refinancing your home loan with Westpac the same way you apply for a new home loan with us – request a callback and we’ll get in touch to guide you through the process.
+You can start refinancing your home loan with Westpac the same way you apply for a new home loan with us – apply online or request a callback and we’ll get in touch to guide you through the process.
 You can refinance in less than a week with Westpac Priority Refinance Process.

 Our home lending specialist will call and talk through the details of your financial situation, including your:

 - liabilities, including credit cards and personal loans.

 We’ll ask which type of home loan you want to apply for and answer any questions you have about the different products, interest rates and repayment types.

 We will also ask about the home loan you want to refinance – how much you still owe on the loan and what the property is worth now.
 Our home lending specialist will explain which forms you need to fill out and how to submit them to us – usually at a nearby branch or by email.
 We’ll then give you an idea of what you could borrow by refinancing with us and arrange a time for a valuer to come out and confirm the property value.